-Here’s Why You Shouldn’t Always Use Coconut Oil
+Coconut Oil Isn’t All Magic — Here’s When It Causes Problems

-Coconut oil is one of those products you rarely hear bad things about.
-It’s toted as the ultimate all-natural multitasker, capable of transforming skin and hair the same way a more expensive alternative would.
+Everybody loves Coconut oil.
+It’s one of the few products you rarely hear a bad word about, and it’s a foundational ingredient in endless amounts of DIY beauty products.
+It’s touted as the ultimate all-natural multitasker, capable of transforming skin and hair the same way a more expensive alternative would.
 It moisturizes.
 It heals.
 It smells amazing.
 And most importantly, it usually lives up to the hype.

 So, you can imagine my surprise while watching one of my favorite beauty bloggers say that she was done using it.
 Whitney White, more popularly known as “Naptural85,” has a well-informed YouTube channel dedicated to healthy hair and skin habits, with the majority of her recipes and tutorials being DIY.
 If you’re someone who likes to know the ins and outs of every product you’re using, White is a great person to reference since she spends a lot of time delving into the benefits of individual ingredients.
 In short: she knows her stuff.